Fit and Well Logo

 It also works your oblique muscles, lower back, and core muscles.

-Abdominal workout
+Easy Abdominal workout Program

 This is a very short abdominal workout (10-minutes only).
 Add a 5-minute warm-up routine before starting to avoid injuries, and to get your muscles warm and oxygenated, and a 5-minute stretch after your workout, to cool down and unwind.